 Benefits of exercising

 This means that city-dwelling toddlers (and their families) may need to make a little extra effort to make sure tots are getting the exercise they need.
 After all, city streets aren’t always the best place to experiment with a new tricycle.
-Maybe Baby seems like he’s always in motion anyway, but toddlers need more exercise than adults or even older children do.
+Maybe Baby seems like they're always in motion anyway, but toddlers need more exercise than adults or even older children do.
 According to the American Academy of Pediatrics, toddlers shouldn’t be still for longer than an hour at a time.
 Toddlers should also get at least an hour of unstructured exercise in a day, and at least half an hour of structured physical activity, which might include games, classes, or other adult-directed activities.

 More than that, children who are physically active, especially in ways that are deeply intertwined in their day-to-day lives, like walking to get somewhere, has been linked to increased concentration and academic success.
 And what parent hasn’t wished once in a while for their toddler to just focus a little more?